Optimal Design under Interference, Homophily, and Robustness Trade-offs: Experimental Design

 \section{Experimental Design}

 We describe the two design approaches we propose.
-To keep ideas simple and clear, in the following, we write down only the general Schatten norms for the robustness trade-off term.
+To keep ideas simple and clear, in what follows we write the robustness trade-off terms only with general Schatten norms, rather than particular special cases.